L2S-lab/DeliveryGame/README.md

 - Use the command `python .\TheGame\main.py ` to start the game.You can configure the language in which the sound is emitted.

-To run the manually controlled robot:- Connect a game controller to your computer.
+To run the manually controlled robot:
+- Connect a game controller to your computer.
 - Run the `control_manette.py` program in the `ControlRobot` folder.